Ryan Buchter: Arizona Diamondbacks

 On January 19, 2021, Buchter signed a minor league contract with the Arizona Diamondbacks organization.
 On May 27, 2021, Buchter was selected to the active roster.
 After posting a 5.52 ERA across 16 appearances, Buchter was designated for assignment on July 5.
 He was outrighted to the Triple-A Reno Aces on July 7.
 On July 30, his contract was selected by Arizona.
 On August 6, Buchter was returned to Reno.
 On August 20, Buchter was released by the Diamondbacks.

 Seattle Mariners

 On March 20, 2022, the Seattle Mariners signed Buchter to a minor league deal.
 On March 31, Buchter was released by the Mariners organization.

-Coaching Career
+Coaching career

 On January 31, 2023, it was announced that Buchter had been hired as the assistant pitching coach for the Lehigh Valley IronPigs, the Triple-A affiliate of the Philadelphia Phillies.
+On February 7, 2025, Buchter was named a pitching coach for Philadelphia's High-A affiliate, the Jersey Shore BlueClaws.

 Personal life

 In 2021, Buchter began advocating for better mental health resources for professional baseball players, stating that the game had caused him to become a "depressed alcoholic" in 2016 and 2017 and that he felt he was a better player when drinking.